kuzudb/kuzu-blog/src/content/post/2024-12-18-kuzu-and-the-connected-data-kg-challenge.md

 standpoint, it helps to think of the following three key stages of any practical Graph RAG pipeline: (1) Knowledge Graph Construction;
 (2) Retrieval; and (3) Generation of the response.

-Although LLMs have revolutionized the way we interact with data due to their convenient natural language interface, what is less discussed is that the versatility of LLMs makes them useful at *each stage* of building Graph RAG pipelines.
+LLMs have revolutionized the way we interact with data due to their convenient natural language interface, and that the versatility of LLMs makes them useful at *each stage* of a Graph RAG pipeline.
-In this blog post, I'll walk through an **end-to-end application** that addresses the following key steps in building Graph RAG applications:
+In this blog post, I'll walk through an **end-to-end application** that addresses the three stages of building Graph RAG applications, highlighting how LLMs play a role at each stage:
 1. **Knowledge Graph (KG)[^1] Construction**: Combine a mix of unstructured and structured data sources to construct a KG that can then provide LLMs with the relevant context for answering questions about the data.
 Interestingly, I'll also show how to use an LLM at this stage to extract entities from the unstructured data and augment the KG with these entities, though I will also